What are you looking at?

 Using eye tracking at the Deloitte Neuroscience Institute

 At the Deloitte Neuroscience Institute, we use eye tracking as a method to test and improve the impact of communication and user-friendliness of different media.
 These can be marketing brochures and videos, sales presentations, dashboards or software applications

 Eye tracking is, in combination with other neuroscientific methods, one of the main methods of the Deloitte Neuroscience Institute.
 We can, for example, shed light on whether customers understand content easily and whether communications achieve their objective.
 If not, we provide targeted recommendations for improvement.

 The Deloitte Neuroscience Institute offers – among other things:

 - More effective communication through improved marketing materials

 - Increased sales probability through optimized sales presentations

 - Increased usability of software applications

-The DNI does not rely on standard solutions.
+The Deloitte Neuroscience Institute does not rely on standard solutions.
 When we use eye tracking, each experimental set-up is tailored to individual customer needs.

 Eye tracking investigates visual perception and viewing habits.
 The method is currently most commonly applied in the fields of marketing and product design.
 Eye tracking reveals the order and intensity of visual focus points during exploration of visual materials.